 Associate Professor of Sociology at the University of Virginia, Dr. Pugh has recently published "The Tumbleweed Society" (Oxford University Press, 2015).
 She participated in STI's "Being Human in a Consumer Society" Experts Meeting.

 STI Expert Benjamin Hurlbut co-authored an article titled "Human Genetic Engineering Demands More Than a Moratorium".
 It was published on April 7th by The Guardian.
-Dr. Hurlbut participated in STI's Experts Meetings "Focus on the Embryo" (Barcel[...]one year ago
+Dr. Hurlbut participated in STI's Experts Meetings "Focus on the Embryo" (Barcel[...]2 years ago

-Read & download "Citizenship and the Pursuit of the Worthy Life” frontmatter at our website: sti.pushroom.com/media/files/00… #PRone year ago
+Read & download "Citizenship and the Pursuit of the Worthy Life” frontmatter at our website: sti.pushroom.com/media/files/00… #PR2 years ago

 Editor Alejandro Néstor García Martínez shares his thoughts on the book 'Being Human in a Consumer Society' (Ashgate 2015), result of the 2011 STI Experts Meeting of the same name.